-Proxy - Caesars Entertainment Corporation

-Annual Meeting of Shareholders

-June 24, 2019, 8:00 A.M.
-(Pacific Time)

-This Proxy is solicited on Behalf of the Board of Directors
+Proxy - Caesars Entertainment Corporation Annual Meeting of Shareholders June 24, 2019, 10:00 a.m.
+(Pacific Time) This Proxy is solicited on behalf of the Board of Directors

-The undersigned hereby appoints each or any of Eric Hession, Timothy Donovan, and Michelle Bushore (the "Named Persons") as proxies, with full power of substitution, to vote the shares of common stock of Caesars Entertainment Corporation, a Delaware corporation (the "Company"), the undersigned is entitled to vote at the Annual Meeting of Shareholders of the Company to be held in the Florentine I Room, Caesars Palace, Las Vegas, NV 89109, on Monday, June 24, 2019 at 8:00 A.M.
+The undersigned hereby appoints each or either of Eric Hession and Michelle Bushore (the "Named Proxies") as proxies, with full power of substitution, to vote the shares of common stock of Caesars Entertainment Corporation, a Delaware corporation (the "Company"), the undersigned is entitled to vote at the Annual Meeting of Shareholders of the Company to be held in the Florentine I Room, Caesars Palace, One Caesars Palace Drive, Las Vegas, NV 89109, on Monday, June 24, 2019 at 10:00 a.m.
 Pacific Time and all adjournments thereof.